krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

   - Cons: no transitive peering supported.
   - How: VPC peering request created, accepted
 - __VPC Endpoints__:
-  - Interface Endpoint
+  - __Interface Endpoint__
     - What: it's an elastic network interface with a private IP.
     - How: It uses DNS entries to redirect traffic.
+    - Interface endpoint __creates a network interface with private IP__
     - Which services: many services including API Gateway CloudFormation and CloudWatch.
     - Security: security groups which you can assign as well, so you can apply your security groups to your interface.
+    - Interface endpoints are also known as __PrivateLink__
+    - For HA, create an interface endpoint in each AZ
-  - gateway endpoint:
+  - __Gateway Endpoint:__
     - What: this is a target for a specific route
     - How: uses prefix lists in the route table to redirect traffic.
     - And this is for Amazon S3 and DynamoDB only.